PabloReyes/PabloReyes.github.io/_drafts/2012-09-17-hands-dirty.markdown

 The best thing about gdataonline is that it accepted data via GET and gave the output via XML… That was just perfect for what I had in mind.
 What if I made a Python script to send the password hashes to gdataonline, and store the successful passwords with their usernames and mail addresses?
 Since many users use the same password for everything, I would have a really dangerous material.
 And that was exciting.

 First, I made a simple script to split the huge file in 100 parts, so each file would have 200 entries.
-This had to purpouses:
+This had two purpouses:

 * The idea of reading and parsing a 20Mb file in python on my slow pc didn’t attract me
 * I didn't want to send 20.000 request to gdataonline